 Two important things to note about my husband: he's a skeptic and he doesn't endorse products.
 He also thinks lavender triggers his allergies and he despises glitter.
 So you can imagine his trepidation at the prospect of me slathering a glitter-topped lavender-scented lotion on him.
 After he read all the glowing reviews about how it helps people sleep and cures a number of other ailments — the product has a 4.8 out of five-star rating based on 600-plus reviews on the Lush website — his big takeaway was that someone, somewhere noted it smells like "stale bread."
 (Agree to disagree on that one.
 More like lavender-vanilla cookies.)

 But he gave in (or rather, I didn't give him a choice in the matter), and I rubbed a little bit of the stale bread lotion on his upper back, neck, and shoulders right before bed.
-After repeating this bedtime ritual for a couple weeks, I received the text I'd been waiting for: "So I don't know what it is, but that lotion actually seems to keep me asleep."
-Like I said, he's a skeptic, so this is about as enthusiastic as he gets.
+After repeating this bedtime ritual for a couple of weeks, I received the text I'd been waiting for: "So I don't know what it is, but that lotion actually seems to keep me asleep."
+As I said, he's a skeptic, so this is about as enthusiastic as he gets.
 Specifically, he said it gives him an extra two to three hours a night of sleep (he wakes up at around 5 a.m. instead of 2 to 3 a.m.).
 And since every little bit helps when you're looking for a few extra zzz's, I'd consider this a win.
 If you're struggling with sleeping through the night, I'd highly recommend giving this yummy lotion a try!